← Back to News & Articles

 What's Next

-The Context Compass is the foundation, but we're building more:
+The Context Compass is the foundation.
+WaymakerOS builds on it:

-• Quadrant Deep Dives: Detailed exploration of each Context Compass quadrant with advanced patterns
+• Quadrant Deep Dives: Detailed exploration of each Context Compass quadrant with advanced patterns.

 About the Author